The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

 \subsubsection{Definition on Objects}

-\begin{df} Let $a,b\in\dcentcat{A}$, and write $\Phi:\dcentcat{A}\rar\cat{A}$ for the forgetful functor (cf. Definition \ref{drinfeldcenterdef}).
-The \emph{symmetric tensor product} $a\otimes_s b\in \dcentcat{A}$ of $a$ and $b$ is the object $(\Phi(a\otimes_{\Pi} b),\beta)$, where $a\otimes_\Pi b$ is the subobject associated to $\Pi_{a,b}$, and $\beta$ is the half-braiding with components, for $c\in\cat{A}$:
+\begin{df} Let $z,z'\in\dcentcat{A}$, and write $\Phi:\dcentcat{A}\rar\cat{A}$ for the forgetful functor (cf. Definition \ref{STdrinfeldcenterdef}).
+The \emph{symmetric tensor product} $z\otimes_s z'\in \dcentcat{A}$ of $z$ and $z'$ is the object $(\Phi(z\otimes_{\Pi} z'),\beta)$, where $z\otimes_{\Pi} z'$ is the subobject associated to $\Pi_{z,z'}$, and $\beta$ is the half-braiding with components, for $a\in\cat{A}$:

-where the equality is a consequence of Lemma \ref{keyprop}. \end{df}
+where the equality is a consequence of Lemma \ref{STkeyprop}. \end{df}

-We observe that the $\beta_{c}$ indeed satisfy the hexagon equation (see Definition \ref{drinfeldcenterdef} of the Drinfeld centre), which in this case reads $\beta_{cc'}=(\beta_{c}\otimes\id_{c'})\circ(\id_c\otimes\beta_{c'})$:
+We observe that the $\beta_{a}$ indeed satisfy the hexagon equation (see Definition \ref{STdrinfeldcenterdef} of the Drinfeld centre), which in this case reads $\beta_{aa'}=(\beta_{a}\otimes\id_{a'})\circ(\id_a\otimes\beta_{a'})$:

-using Equation \ref{inclprojprops} and cloaking (Lemma \ref{cloaking}).
+using Equation \ref{STinclprojprops} and cloaking (Lemma \ref{STcloaking}).

-Lemma \ref{keyprop} ensures this definition does not depend on a choice between $a$ and $b$.
-It should be noted that that the inclusion and projection for $\Pi_{a,b}$ do not commute with the half-braiding, instead we have the following relation that we will call \emph{slicing}.
+Lemma \ref{STkeyprop} ensures this definition of the half-braiding for $z\otimes_s z'$ does not depend on a choice between $z$ and $z'$.
+It should be noted that that the inclusion and projection for $\Pi_{z,z'}$ do not commute with the half-braiding (so in particular $z\otimes_s z'$ is not a subobject of $z\otimes_c z'$ in $\dcentcat{A}$, but $z\otimes_{\Pi} z'$ is).
+Instead we have the following relation that we will call \emph{slicing}.
+Note that this lemma expresses equalities between morphisms in $\cat{A}$.

-\begin{lem}[Slicing] The half-braiding on $a\otimes_s b$ and the inclusion and projection maps for $\Pi_{a,b}$ interact as follows:
+\begin{lem}[Slicing] The half-braiding for $z\otimes_s z'$ and the inclusion and projection maps for $\Pi_{z,z'}$ interact as follows:

 and

 where the diagonal strand is labelled by an object of $\cat{A}$. \end{lem}